odkr/sucgi/docs/BUILDING.rst

 Use *configure* to generate the *makefile*.

-*configure* reads the requested build configuration from the environment and the shell script *prod.env*, with the environment taking precedence, gathers information from the system, and then generates the *makefile* from the template *makefile.m4*.
+*configure* reads the requested build configuration from the environment and the shell script *prod.env* (with the environment taking precedence), gathers information from the system, and then generates the *makefile* from the template *makefile.m4*.

-*configure* accepts the same variables as the *makefile* itself (see below);
+*configure* accepts the same variables as the *makefile* (see below);
-setting a variable with *configure* changes the default of the *makefile*.
+passing a variable to *configure* changes its default in the *makefile*.
 For example::

 	CC=/opt/obscure/bin/occ ./configure

-*configure* stores the information that it has gathered in the shell script *config.status*.
-Run this scrip to regenerate the *makefile* using that information.
-Note, *make* may do this automatically if the modification time of *makefile.m4* is more recent than that of the *makefile*.
+*configure* saves the information it gathered in the shell script *config.status* Running this script regenerates the *makefile* using that information.

 See ``./configure -h`` for more information.